-Reynolds Investment Management, Inc. is the highest-ranked fee-only firm on this list.
+Reynolds Investment Management is highest-rated fee-only firm on this list and No. 4 overall practice.
 That means it only gets paid via fees for investment and advisors at the firm don’t earn commissions for selling securities, insurance or other financial products.
-The firm has more than $406 million in assets under management and employs three advisors.
-The team at the firm includes two certified financial planners (CFPs), one accredited asset management specialist (AAMS) and one certified public accountant (CPA).
+The team at the firm includes three certified financial planners (CFPs), one accredited asset management specialist (AAMS) and two certified public accountants (CPAs).

-There is a $1 million minimum account size at Reynolds.
-Clients at the firm are mostly individuals, but there are a small number of high-net-worth individuals.
+Reynolds has a $1 million minimum account size requirement.
+Clients at the firm are mostly individuals, but there is a small number of high-net-worth individuals on the books as well.
 Institutional clients include pension and profit-sharing plans and charitable organizations.

-Reynolds was founded in 2010.
-The principal shareholder is Thomas J. Reynolds, III, who also serves as the firm’s president.
+Reynolds has been in business since 1995, making it one of the oldest firms on this list.
+The principal shareholder is Thomas J. Reynolds III, who also serves as the firm’s president.

-Services offered at Reynolds include individual portfolio management, pension consulting, portfolio management, risk management, cash flow planning, retirement income planning, education saving and socially responsible investing.
+Services offered include individual portfolio management, pension consulting, risk management, cash flow planning, retirement income planning and saving for education needs.